 Diving and snorkeling are great but have you ever taken pictures underwater?
 They mostly suck!
 You see so many great colors but once you look at your photos they are all blue.
 Why?

 This is because there is no sufficient light and colors.
 That is why you need to balance it with red filters.
 Especially while scuba diving, it is essential to use a red filter (or an original GoPro.
 It is tricky to get the right one as not every red will do the job.
 Rather go for a trusted brand/more expensive product over some no-name cheap filter.
 We tried it and it didn’t work out at all.
 Cheaper ones will also get scratches quickly that likely ruin every shoot even if the red filter did its job well.

 Also, make sure to get a waterproof case.
 For snorkeling, the GoPro HERO5 (and later models) is safe without a case but once you go scuba diving make sure to use a proper case to protect the camera.
 Once again be careful with cheaper products.
 That might save you money but they might not perform as well as you might like them perform.

 Batteries for the GoPro are not necessarily long-lasting so make sure to have a spare one on board.
 The battery that works for the HERO5 also works for the HERO6 and HERO7.

 DOME & PISTOL TRIGGER

-PRO TIP: Whenever you use any gear in salt water make sure to rinse it afterwards with fresh water.
-Otherwise your the equipment’s condition will deteriorate quickly.
+PRO TIP: Whenever you use any gear in saltwater make sure to rinse it afterward with fresh water.
+Otherwise, your equipment’s condition will deteriorate quickly.